cujojs/most/docs/api.md

 ####`stream.loop(stepper, seed) -> Stream`
 ####`most.loop(stepper, seed, stream) -> Stream`

 Create a feedback loop that emits one value and feeds back another to be used in the next iteration.
+End signal value of the result stream will be a seed returned from the last invocation of `stepper`. `stepper` is not invoked for the end signal value of the input `stream`.

 It allows you to maintain and update a "state" (aka feedback, aka `seed` for the next iteration) while emitting a different value.
 In contrast, [`scan`](#scan) feeds back and emits the same value.